cpowell229/DS-Project2/README.md

   * `state_job_postings_us.csv` - This dataset contains the posting index data for each state on a daily basis [7].
 ### 3. OUTPUTS Folder: Outputs of our analysis
-  * `sector_summary.png` - This graph output demonstrates the growth rate of specific job sectors by their posting indexes from February 1, 2020 until about present, utilizing job_postings_by_sector_US.csv dataset, in the DATA folder.
-The script to produce this graph can be found in dataAnalysis.py, in the SCRIPTS folder.
+  * `sector_summary.png` - This graph output demonstrates the growth rate of specific job sectors by their posting indexes from February 1, 2020 until about present, utilizing `job_postings_by_sector_US.csv` dataset, in the DATA folder.
+The script to produce this graph can be found in
+    `dataAnalysis.py`, in the SCRIPTS folder.

 ## Instructions for Reproducing Results